simonmika/egmontmika.com/content/blog/dealing-with-the-shameful.md

 +++
 title = "Dealing with the Shameful" date = "2015-02-05T06:39:19Z"
-image = "Ashamed6.png"
+image = "dealing with the shameful.png"
 +++
-There are certain things I absolutely don’t want to talk about.
+There are things I absolutely don’t want to talk about.

 Like when I made a fool of myself.
 Or when I offended someone, gave a stupid or arrogant or childish response, yelled and screamed,  broke my promise, or just followed a sinful habit…